assume-framework/assume/docs/source/learning.rst

     ∇_a Q_i,θ_j(S_k, a_1,k, ..., a_N,k, π(o_i,k))|a_i,k=π(o_i,k) * ∇_θ π(o_i,k)

 The actor is updated similarly using only one critic network Q_{θ1}.
 These changes to the original DDPG algorithm allow increased stability and convergence of the TD3 algorithm.
-This is especially relevant when approaching a multi-agent RL setup, as discussed in the following section.
+This is especially relevant when approaching a multi-agent RL setup, as discussed in the foregoing section.
+Please note that the actor and critics are updated by sampling expereience from the buffer where all intercations of the agents are stroed, namley the observations, actions and rewards.
+There are more complex buffers possible, like those that use importance sampling, but the default buffer is a simple replay buffer.
+You can find a documentation of the latter in :doc:`buffers.rst`

 The Learning Implementation in ASSUME
 =====================================